briansu2004/udemy-devops-real-projects/010-MinikubeGrafanaPrometheusMultipassMonitoring/01_YN_WindowsOnly.md

 #### 2. Re-deploy Prometheus

-Then, you can update the Prometheus Helm Deployment by running following command:
+Then, we can update the Prometheus Helm Deployment by running following command:

 ```dos
 helm upgrade prometheus prometheus-community/prometheus -f values.prometheus-only.yaml